survival/donation-system-web/README.md

 ### How to deploy

-First, make sure that you have the latest assets and credentials:
+Make sure that the deploy credentials are loaded and that the assets are in their latest versions:

 ```bash
 npm run compile